 I am a postdoctoral scholar working with Professor Andy Thompson in the department of Environmental Science and Engineering at Caltech.
-I recently completed my PhD at the University of Washington, School of Oceanography, where I was advised by Professor Stephen Riser.
+I completed my PhD at the University of Washington, School of Oceanography, where I was advised by Professor Stephen Riser.

 Drivers of recent changes in sea ice extent (SIE) and sea surface temperature (SST) variability in the Southern Ocean